ChrisNSki/webshorts/README.md

 }
 ```

 > **Note:** Default styles are included automatically.
-You can override any part of the dialog with your own classes.
+Upcoming releases will allow you to override any part of the dialog with your own classes.
 >
 > **Config Loading:** For production builds, it's recommended to import and pass the config as a prop rather than relying on auto-loading.